Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Numerical tests

 The reader may wonder why we consider random compressions instead of simple thresholding, i.e., a compression rule in which, if $\sigma_j$ is the index of the $j$th largest (in magnitude) of $v,$ $v_{\sigma_j}$ is simply set to zero for all $j>m$ (the resulting vector can be normalized to preserve $\ell^1$-norm or not).
 In the rest of this paper we will refer to methods using such a compression rule as truncation-by-size (TbS) schemes.
 TbS schemes have been considered by many authors (see e.g.\ \cite{Fuchs:1989:TrMa,SchaefferCaflisch:2013:SparsePDE,OzolinsLai:2013:Sparse2,OzolinsLai:2014:Sparse3}) and are a natural approach.
 Note however that the error (if the compression is not normalized),

 for the thresholding compression can be as large as $\Vert f\rVert_\infty \lVert v\rVert_1 \left(1- m/n\right)$ which only vanishes if $m$ is increased faster than $n.$ In contrast, the random compressions above can have vanishing error even when $n$ is infinite.
 This observation is key to understanding the substantial reduction in error we find for our fast randomized scheme over TbS in numerical results presented in this section.
+In our first test example the TbS scheme converges to a value far from a high quality estimate of the true value (a relative error of $98\%$ compared to $8\%$ for FRI).
+In the subsequent examples TbS iteration appears to converge (in the iteration index $t$) to substantially different values for each fixed choice of $m$ whereas FRI shows much more consistent behavior in $m.$ Moreover, in practice we observe no cost savings per iteration for TbS over FRI.

-In order for the FRI approach to yield significant performance improvements, one must use an efficient implementation of matrix by sparse vector multiplication.
+Finally we comment that, in order for the FRI approach to yield significant performance improvements, one must use an efficient implementation of matrix by sparse vector multiplication.
 In the examples below we list the $i,j$ pairs for which the product $K_{ij}v_j$ is nonzero, then sort the products according to the $i$-index and finally, add the products with common $i$.
 This is a simple and sub-optimal solution.
-In particular, if the entries of the matrix $K$ can be efficiently accessed column by column then the sorting step can be avoided.
-More details can be found in the example code available here \cite{FRIforIsingCode}.
+More details can be found in the example code available in \cite{FRIforIsingCode}.